TESTING TOOLS INTERVIEW QUESTIONS PART 1

 In exploratory testing, the tester interacts with the software in whatever manner they want and follows the software’s instructions to navigate various paths and functionality.
 They don’t have a strict plan at hand.

-Exploratory testing primarily focuses on behavioural testing.
+Exploratory testing primarily focuses on behavioral testing.
 It is effective for getting familiar with new software features.
 It also provides a high-level overview of the system that helps evaluate and quickly learn the software.

 Though it seems random, exploratory testing can be powerful in an experienced and skilled tester’s hands.
 As it’s performed without any preconceived notions of what software should and shouldn’t do, it allows greater flexibility for the tester to discover hidden paths and problems along those paths.